Bea Mariam Killguss

 • Relational Focus: Acknowledging the impact of interpersonal relationships on the research process, enabling deeper exploration of existential questions and identity formation.

-• Creative Rigor: Combining intellectual depth with emotional authenticity to present lived experiences with vulnerability and insight.
+• Creative Rigour: Combining intellectual depth with emotional authenticity to present lived experiences with vulnerability and insight.

 • Social Justice Advocacy: Illuminating marginalised narratives to foster a deeper understanding of structural inequities, contributing to societal change.